ehy-training/wp-basic-php-theme/README.md

-# wp-php-theme
+# wp-basic-php-theme
- A basich classic PHP theme for WordPress
+ A basic WordPress PHP theme to learn and practise the classic way of WordPress theming.